HEIDI ABRAMS, MSSA, LISW

 Allison E. Bruce MEd, PCC

 Allison is a private practitioner in the Cleveland area.
-She works routinely with individuals and couples, and is experienced with adolescents and adults in short term crisis management through long term therapy, psychoeducation, and personal growth.
+She works routinely with individuals and couples, and is experienced with adults and adolescents in short term crisis management through long term therapy, psychoeducation, and personal growth.
 Allison has considerable experience in the area of trauma as a clinical specialty.
 Allison's additional areas of clinical interest include: personal and professional growth, somatic therapy, interpersonal relationships, women's issues, life transitions, energy healing, health and wellness, family systems, and group psychotherapy.
 Allison also has extensive experience working in management roles within larger organizational systems.
 She has experience in teaching and facilitating within various systems including the Cleveland Clinic, Case Western Reserve University, and Kent State University.
 Allison has facilitated locally and throughout the nation on topics related to shame and trauma.
-Allison is an Associate Faculty member at the Gestalt Institute of Cleveland.
+Allison is Faculty member at the Gestalt Institute of Cleveland.

 Lindsay Burr Singla is a Partner at the Yarbrough Group.
 She presents truth while creating a safe space to assist clients in discerning action steps that fit their needs, budgets and mission.
 Her focus is on helping organizations and people set and achieve goals that are tied to meaningful work.
 Her specialty is on the millennial perspectives on the multi-generational workplace.
 Lindsay has also developed and implemented trainings for women’s leadership in corporate, non-profit and military settings.